jianqiucao/EE367L/Lab5/Lab5.md

     - Refer to Lab 3 slides and handout for how to implement sockets.
 Also I have uploaded my source files here:
       <https://github.com/duck8880/EE367L/tree/master/Lab3>

     - The nodes at each end of the link should be both "client" and "server".
-To establish a bidirectional link, implement two sockets by writing the information in configuration files, e.g., (in Figure 6 in the handout):
+To establish a bidirectional link, implement two sockets by writing the information in configuration files, e.g., (The topology is in Figure 6 in the handout):

       In the configuration file for Machine 1, we write:
       `S 4 wiliki.eng.hawaii.edu 3000 wiliki.eng.hawaii.edu 3001`
       which means node 4 as a server, have the domain name "wiliki.eng.hawaii.edu" and the port number "3000", and as a client connects to the server at "wiliki.eng.hawaii.edu: 3001".

       In the configuration file for Machine 2, we write:
       `S 5 wiliki.eng.hawaii.edu 3001 wiliki.eng.hawaii.edu 3000`

     - Use the port number assigned to you in the Lab 3 handout.
 Assign different IDs to nodes even if they are in different machine.